MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/racing-wheel-and-force-feedback.md

 ### Reading the throttle and brake

-The throttle and break are required controls that each provide analog readings between 0.0 (fully released) and 1.0 (fully pressed) represented as floating-point values.
+The throttle and brake are required controls that each provide analog readings between 0.0 (fully released) and 1.0 (fully pressed) represented as floating-point values.
 The value of the throttle control is read from the `Throttle` property of the [RacingWheelReading][] struct; the value of the brake control is read from the `Brake` property.

 ```cpp
 float throttle = reading.Throttle;  // returns a value between 0.0 and 1.0